 The discount rate used for this valuation was prescribed by ETF and is specified in this report.
-We have performed no independent assessment of the reasonableness of these assumptions.
-ETF is solely responsible for establishing these assumptions and communicating any changes to Milliman for the purpose of this valuation.
+We have performed no independent assessment of the reasonableness of this assumption.
+ETF is solely responsible for establishing the assumption and communicating any changes to Milliman for the purpose of this valuation.